 - The global network of experts comprises some 2,100 employees, including 1,700 researchers and 350 patent experts.

-- CT acts as a strategic partner to support the executive units with R&D services, protect the company’s intellectual property, and promote cybersecurity throughout Siemens.
+- T acts as a strategic partner to support the executive units with R&D services, protect the company’s intellectual property, and coordinates the collaboration with top universities worldwide.

 - The main locations are in Germany, Austria, the US, China, Russia, and India.

-- CT develops and represents the company’s position on research policy issues and supports its standardization activities in all business units and regions.
+- T develops and represents the company’s position on research policy issues and supports its standardization activities in all business units and regions.